 The language barrier was not a big deal.
 The rhythm and charm of K-pop continued to grab Kyu's attention.
 Kyu, who became a fan of K-pop phenomenon BTS in 2016, started dreaming of becoming a K-pop idol and applied for auditions without telling her family.
 South Korean entertainment companies usually open auditions in three major cities in Vietnam -- Hanoi, Ho Chi Minh and Da Nang, inspiring Kyu to attend a university in Ho Chi Minh.
-Kyu desperately waits for the termination of a coronavirus pandemic so that South Korean agencies can resume offline auditions in Vietnam.
+Kyu desperately waits for the termination of the COVID-19 pandemic so that South Korean agencies can resume offline auditions in Vietnam.

 Dinh Nguyen Tu Anh, 19, participated once in an audition held by SM Entertainment in 2018.
 Vietnamese fans receive audition information through social media and send demonstration videos via e-mail or Zalo, a new market-leading messaging app in Vietnam.